7 min read

 Confirm your applications: Most schools (and jobs) will send some type of confirmation to acknowledge that they’ve received your application.
 Make sure you’ve received confirmations for each application!

-Verify your financial aid: You can now complete your FAFSA in order to receive your FAFSA Submission Summary and financial aid offers.
-Take the time to review the Submission Summary carefully and address and discrepancies.
+Verify your financial aid: You can now complete your FAFSA!
+Soon, you'll receive your FAFSA Submission Summary and financial aid offers.
+Take the time to review the Submission Summary carefully and address any discrepancies.

-Research scholarship opportunities: After you’ve reviewed your Submission Summary and financial aid offers, and have had a conversation with your parents or guardians and mentors about financials, it’s important to know that there’s still time to research and apply for scholarships.
+Research scholarship opportunities: After you’ve reviewed your Submission Summary and financial aid offers, and have talked with your parents/guardians and mentors about finances, it’s important to know there’s still time to research and apply for scholarships.

 Regardless of whether you're exploring going to college or starting a career after high school, ensure you take the time to build a budget to follow once you graduate.